Chuck Thomas Sportfishing

 Soldotna Lodging:

-Meals: No meals are provided.
+Meals: Meals are not included in the package, but the cabin has a fully equipped kitchen with a refrigerator, gas range, and microwave.
 You can do your own cooking or dine in town.
 There is a wide choice of restaurants available, plus a Safeway and a Walmart.

 Communications: The cabin has free Wi-Fi.
 Cell phones work well in this area and can be used as a hotspot to access the internet.